gl-inet/docs4.x/docs/tutorials/vpn_cascading.md

 ![gl.inet vpn cascading](https://static.gl-inet.com/docs/en/4/tutorials/vpn_cascading/vpn_cascading.png){class="glboxshadow"}

 **VPN 1**: The router is used as VPN server.
-Clients connected to this server will go to Internet using the router’s ISP Network by default.
+Clients connected to this server will go to Internet using the router's ISP Network by default.

 **VPN 2**: The router is used as VPN client to 3rd party VPN services.